cjoakim/azu-js/README.md

 See the console_app/ directory, and the unit tests, for example use of the azu-js package.

-See the TypeScript typings documentation at https://github.com/cjoakim/azu-js/tree/main/docs.
+See the azu-js typings and interfaces documentation at https://github.com/cjoakim/azu-js/tree/main/docs.

 ---